jo3-l/jo3-l/README.md

 ## Current projects

 Sadly, various real-life commitments mean I no longer have as much time to code as I would like.
-That said, my most recent project was [markpdf](https://github.com/jo3-l/markpdf), a command-line utility to edit PDF bookmarks using an intuitive indentation-based text format, and I continue to sporadically [contribute bugfixes and small features to the YAGPDB codebase](https://github.com/botlabs-gg/yagpdb/commits/master?author=jo3-l).
+That said, my most recent project was [markpdf](https://github.com/jo3-l/markpdf), a command-line utility to efficiently edit PDF bookmarks, and I continue to sporadically [contribute bugfixes and small features to the YAGPDB codebase](https://github.com/botlabs-gg/yagpdb/commits/master?author=jo3-l).

 ## Past projects